Chris is a freelance writer in the self-help and personal development niche. His interests also vary from anime to

 I used to wake up at five in the morning, commute at the crack of dawn, and work long office hours with only quick meals in between meetings.
 Five years of corporate life taught me to dress to impress, walk with confidence, talk assertively, lead meetings with grace, and make decisions with haste.
 It was a hectic life.
 But on October 2019, I chose to end it all and quit my job.

-Surprisingly, I missed the daily grind.
+Surprisingly, I missed my daily grind.
 I missed waking up to something and looking forward to a new start.

 For several months, I was unemployed and unmotivated.
 If you have the same feelings, you know how hard it is to get over the emotional slump.
 But the good news?
 Your unemployment period can be a window for discoveries, goal-setting, appreciating the simple joys of life, and building deeper connections.